 Where is Scots spoken?

-Scots is mainly a spoken language with a number of different varieties, each with its own distinctive character.
-Scots is spoken in Glasgow, Dundee, Edinburgh and Aberdeen as well as in the Borders, Dumfries and Galloway, central Scotland, Fife, the Lothians, Tayside, Caithness, the North East and Orkney and Shetland.
+Scots is a spoken language with a number of different varieties, each with its own distinctive character.
+Scots is spoken traditionally in Glasgow, Dundee, Edinburgh and Aberdeen as well as in the Borders, Dumfries and Galloway, central Scotland, Fife, the Lothians, Tayside, Caithness, the North East and Orkney and Shetland.
+As people have moved around Scotland Scots has moved too, and it is spoken throughout Scotland.

 Who speaks Scots?